DavidHe1127/Mr.He_HandBook/System,Cloud/k8s.md

 #### Cluster
 * All nodes pool together their resources to form a more powerful machine.
-* It intelligently handles distributing work to the individual nodes for you when deploying your program onto cluster.
+* K8S intelligently handles distributing work to the individual nodes for you when deploying your program onto cluster.

 #### Persistent volumes
 * Files and app data cannot be saved into local `fs` on pod since app might be running on a different pod everytime it needs to run.